LLipter/assembly/AT&T-64/notes.md

 1. Each variable should be aligned on an address that is a multiple of its size.
 2. The address in the stack pointer `rsp` should be a multiple of 16 immediately before another function is called.

+## Summary
+It is essential that you follow the register usage and argument passing disciplines precisely.
+Any deviation can cause errors that are very difficult to debug.

+ - In the calling function:
+ 	- Assume that the values in the rax, rcx, rdx, rsi, rdi and r8 – r11 registers will be changed by the called function.
+ 	- The ﬁrst six arguments are passed in the rdi, rsi, rdx, rcx, r8, and r9 registers in left-to-right order.
+ 	- Arguments beyond six are stored on the stack as though they had been pushed onto the stack in right-to-left order.
+ 	- Use the call instruction to invoke the function you wish to call.
+ - Upon entering the called function:
+ 	- Save the caller’s frame pointer by pushing rbp onto the stack.
+ 	- Establish a new frame pointer at the current top of stack by copying rsp to rbp.
+ 	- Allocate space on the stack for all the local variables, plus any required register save space, by subtracting the number of bytes required from rsp; this value must be a multiple of sixteen.
+ 	- If a called function changes any of the values in the rbx, rbp, rsp, or r12 – r15 registers, they must be saved in the register save area, then restored before returning to the calling function.
+ 	- If the function calls another function, save the arguments passed in registers on the stack.
+ - Within the called function:
+ 	- rsp is pointing to the current bottom of the stack that is accessible to this function.
+Observe the usual stack discipline.
+In particular, DO NOT use the stack pointer to access arguments or local variables.
+ 	- Arguments passed in registers to the function and saved on the stack are accessed by negative oﬀsets from the frame pointer, rbp.
+ 	- Arguments passed on the stack to the function are accessed by positive oﬀsets from the frame pointer, rbp.
+ 	- Local variables are accessed by negative oﬀsets from the frame pointer, rbp.
+ - When leaving the called function:
+ 	- Place the return value, if any, in eax.
+ 	- Restore the values in the rbx, rbp, rsp, and r12 – r15 registers from the register save area in the stack frame.
+ 	- Delete the local variable space and register save area by copying rbp to rsp.
+ 	- Restore the caller’s frame pointer by popping rbp oﬀ the stack save area.
+ 	- Return to calling function with ret.